SigmaHQ/sigma-specification/appendix/sigma-modifiers-appendix.md

 The modifiers listed in this section can only applied to IP values.

 * `cidr`: The value is handled as an CIDR by backends.
 Supports both IPv4 and IPv6 notations.
+Example: `DestinationIp|cidr: 10.0.0.0/8`

 ### Specific Modifiers